sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 === Vigenère Cipher Decryption ===
 by Holly Paige Chaos, Rebecca Lauren Miller, Katherine Stange

+If you used the Vigenère Cipher to encrypt a message, you can use this interact to decrypt by inputting your key and encrypted text.

 {{{#!sagecell
 #Last edited 8/7/19 at 12:00pm

 pretty_print(html("<h1>Vigenère Cipher Decryptor</h1>"))
-print "Put your message and codeword inside the quotes: "
+print "Put your encrypted message and codeword inside the quotes: "
 @interact
 def vigenere_cipher(message = input_box(default ="'UEVTEMUHB'", width = 50), code_word = input_box(default="'cat'", width = 50)):
     A = AlphabeticStrings()